An Amazing Wedding at the Mayowood Stone Barn

-She is a nurse with a large smile, and he is a handsome-looking military guy who could work as Jeremy Lee Renner’s stunt.
+She is a nurse with an enormous smile, and he is a handsome-looking military guy who could work as Jeremy Lee Renner’s stunt.

 If first captured the engagement picture at the Oxbow Park, where they include their children.

-They had a family wedding full of real emotion exactly as I like them.
-It features two kids (from the groom side).
-Nadia, the bride, love them like their own and, as you will see they love her too.
+They had a family wedding full of genuine emotion exactly as I like them.
+It features two kids (from the groom’s side).
+Nadia, the bride, love them like their own and, as you will see, they love her too.

-Those kids are just cute and attaching, and really turned what could have been an ordinary wedding, into something superior: a moment when you understand the importance of gathering your family.
+Those kids are just cute and attaching, and really turned what could have been an ordinary wedding, into a superior moment, which make you understand the importance of gathering your family.

 I will take advantage of their wedding to introduce to you the Mayowood Stone Barn is a real gem among the Minnesota South-west venues, renowned from the resident, but often unknown from people of the city.